Ibsciss/zend-soap-service-provider/README.md

 ###Change Soap class

 If you want to use your own personal soap class, or for test purpose.
-You can override the soap, server or client, class.
+You can override the soap, server or client, class with the `soap.client.class` and `soap.server.class`.

+**Warning:** If you are in dotNet mode, you have to use `soap.client.dotNet.class` (or `client.dotNet.class` for an instance override).

 ```php
 //global level